Black-faced spoonbill: Conservation

 The bird is a protected species in China as part of the China Red Data Book; its stopover site at Jiuduansha off Shanghai is a national nature preserve.
 In Hong Kong, it is a protected species under Wild Animals Protection Ordinance Cap 200.
 In Mai Po Marshes, a quarter of the world's population of black-faced spoonbill can be found during migration.

-The species is reasonably well protected in North Korea, where their nesting islands off the coast were declared a Zone of Protection with restricted access.
+The species is reasonably well protected in North Korea, where their nesting islands off the coast were declared a Zone of Protection with restricted access, thus there is some degree of stability in the breeding areas.
 There remain nevertheless several threats, mainly in the wintering zones.
 The need for land to assign to industry is great in the wintering sites in Taiwan, whereas those in Vietnam are being converted for shrimp breeding, though they are within a reserve subject to the Ramsar Convention.

 During the winter months, over half of the black-faced spoonbill population migrates to the Chiku Wetland in southwestern Taiwan.
 The birds are incapable of catching large fish; therefore many of them rely on the largescale mullets to feed off of in the winter months spent in the wetlands.
 These mullets however have recently become endangered due to the increase of spoonbill population who spend the winter months there (minimum of 191 birds in 1991/1992 up to a minimum of 840 in 2004/2005).
 Conservation of the largescale mullet is imperative in order to continue to sustain the endangered black-faced spoonbills.

 In Hong Kong, disturbances by fishermen and shell gatherers often prevent the birds from feeding at low tide.
 In addition, with the continued expansion of human populations in the Far East, pollution will probably become an important problem.
 Disease has the ability to devastate the black-face spoonbills as well.
 In the winter of 2002/2003, 73 of the population died due to avian botulism.
 It may be necessary to establish additional protective areas or reserves in order to not let the population of birds to succumb to disease.